SSDBM/2021/index.md

 # Welcome to SSDBM 2021

+<b>SSDBM 2021 will be an online event</b> with no physical meeting taking place.

 <!-- **SSDBM 2021 will be an online event** with no physical meeting taking place. -->